codingnooob/web-client/readme.md

 You don't want to depend on ever-changing massive frameworks, backwards compatibility issues, or [fucking creepy licenses](https://thenextweb.com/dd/2017/09/25/facebook-re-licenses-react-mit-license-developer-backlash/).

-So yeah Cryptee uses Codekit and JQuery. ~~zepto ... if we're being specific~~.
+So yeah Cryptee uses Codekit and JQuery syntax. ~~zepto ... if we're being specific, and it's tiny, around ~9kb, to make coding easier~~.

 (Did you feel that?
 All of Silicon Valley just shuddered in disgust.)